redfast00/MOZAIC/README.md

 Eventually MOZAIC should be very modular, so that you can provide a custom-tailored experience for your competitors, without having to worry about the heavy lifting.

-## Features

-For now MOZAIC is still in its early stages, but at Zeus WPI we're already getting it ready to support our own AI competition.
-As the platfrom matures, our specific use-case will be factored out and more features will be added.

-Current and planned features:

-- [ ] Generic over game rules
-  - [ ] implemented in Rust
-  - [ ] ...
-- [ ] Game logging
-- [ ] Visualizers for your game
-- [ ] Uploading bots
-  - [ ] Python or something
-  - [ ] Any language, really
-- [ ] Fancy website
-- [ ] Network play
-- [ ] Flexible and performant game server
-- [ ] Friendly electron client
-  - [ ] handles network play
-  - [ ] "bot management"
-- [ ] Ranking bots

 ## Setup

 ### Gameserver